noi-techpark/opendatahub-website/src/content/datasets/tourism/webcam.md

 datatype: "Tourism"
 ---

 This dataset contains Webcam Data.
-All data is synchronized daily from LTS (Webcam links).
+All data is synchronized daily from LTS and IDM (Webcam links).
 All data is transferred and is daily updated.

 |                |                                                               |
 | :------------- | ------------------------------------------------------------- |